-Amélie's professional interests include contributing to research on human-environment interactions with a focus on landscape ecology, land use change modeling, and sustainability.
+Amélie's professional interests include contributing to research on human-environment interactions from the perspectives of landscape ecology, land change science, environmental planning, and sustainability science.

 From Fall 2009 to Spring 2011 she was a postdoctoral teaching fellow at Furman University funded by a Mellon Foundation grant through the Associated Colleges of the South programs in sustainability and the environment.